If your dream is to get paid to write, you’re in luck.

 This category includes both part-time and full-time writing jobs, which goes beyond the per-article gigs.
 You’d have to send your CV and writing portfolio to land any of these online writing jobs from home, but they’re worth it.

-94) Distance Web – Hires copywriters with experience crafting copy for ads, web sites, and email marketing.
+97) Distance Web – Hires copywriters with experience crafting copy for ads, websites, and email marketing.

-101) IndieMade – Accepts writers from anywhere around the world.
+98) IndieMade – Accepts writers from anywhere around the world.
 Focuses on topics about marketing creative businesses.
-Pay is sent monthly, depending on how many content you submitted and got approved.
+Pay is sent monthly, depending on how much content you submit and get approved.

-105) Life Tips – This company regularly needs SEO Specialists, copywriters, and editors; accepts freelancers from all over the world.
+100) Life Tips – This company regularly needs SEO specialists, copywriters, and editors; accepts freelancers from all over the world.

-Teaching people how to do something requires not only exceptional writing (to be able to explain anything in layman terms) and knowledge of that particular niche.
+Teaching people how to do something requires extensive knowledge of that particular niche, exceptional writing skills, and the ability to explain anything in layman’s terms.
 As such, tutorials often have higher fees than regular blog posts.